ArclightMike/angular-magic-drafter/README.md

 - Styling is very basic.
 - Expading the browser window to large or too small makes the cards unreadable, and extension of the sytling issue.
 - Cards appear to be links, but go nowhere.
 These need to link out to Scryfall, or display the card image.
+- Everything is mock data direclty in the project right now.
+I plan to pull this data from Scryfall's json api.